-- 2 quarts (1.8 liters) of applesauce
+- 2 quarts of applesauce

-- 1 cup (227 g) brown sugar OR 1/3 cup honey (optional)
+- Optional: 1 cup brown sugar (or 1/3 cup honey)

-- 1/3 cup (78 ml) apple cider vinegar OR lemon juice
+- 1/3 cup apple cider vinegar (or lemon juice)

-- 1/2 teaspoon ground cinnamon (optional - leave out if applesauce was already spiced)
+- Optional: 1/2 teaspoon ground cinnamon (leave out if applesauce was already spiced)

-- 1 small pinch ground cloves (optional - leave out if applesauce was already spiced)
+- Optional: 1 small pinch ground cloves (leave out if applesauce was already spiced)

 Combine all of the ingredients in a large baking dish.

 Bake for approximately 3 hours.

-- Stir occasionally so that the applesauce near the edges of the baking dish doesn't cook faster than the sauce in the center.
+Stir occasionally so that the applesauce near the edges of the baking dish doesn't cook faster than the sauce in the center.
 If you just want to stir once per hour, that's fine.
 If you can stir more often you will eliminate some of the cooking time in the oven.